 Through 1999 I recorded and toured with fellow Belfast exile Bap Kennedy promoting his highly praised ‘Lonely Street’ album and toured with Mark Nevin (Fairground Attraction, Morrisey) promoting his ‘Mighty Doves’ record.

-Between 2005 and 2007 I toured with Dr. Hook vocalist Dennis Locorriere on his ‘Lucky Ones’ and ‘Hits and History’ tours (now on DVD), recorded Ed Deane’s ‘Slideshow’ album at my home in Portugal where I write, record and produce music.
+Between 2005 and 2007 I toured with Dr. Hook vocalist Dennis Locorriere on his ‘Lucky Ones’ and ‘Hits and History’ tours (now on DVD), recorded Ed Deane’s ‘Slideshow’ at my home and played on Any Trouble’s long awaited reunion record ‘Life in Reverse’ for the resurrected Stiff label.

 Albums

-Searchers 1980
+The Searchers "The Searchers" 1980

-Searchers “Play for Today” 1980
+The Searchers “Play for Today” 1980

-Clive Langer “Splash” 1980
+Clive Langer and The Boxes “Splash” 1980

 Any Trouble “Wheels in Motion” 1981